 Affordable to campaign

 Suffice to say, a Formula Ford on DOT tires has proven to be fun, affordable and very, very competitive.
-During the 2006 season we grew from 2 cars to 15 cars.
-Now, close to the end of 2013 we have 32 cars that are on the tires.
+During the 2006 season we grew from 2 cars to 15 cars and at the end of 2013 we were 32 cars strong.
+Now, at the begining of 2014 we have 41 cars on the tires.
 Not always possible to get everyone to the track on the same weekend, and some cars are still under construction.
 It looks like we can count on about 60% participation, providing great wheel to wheel competetion lap after lap.
 We continue to grow and expect the 2014 racing season to be fun and exciting.

 The 2013 season held a special surprise